Interview by Earl Sweatshirt

 When did we start chilling?

 We started going to the same school.
-I remember there was a time when I went to the blacktop, and I was in like 3rd grade, a tiny child, and you were in 6th, and these niggas let me play with them.
+I remember there was a time when I went to the blacktop, and I was in like 3rd grade, a tiny child, and you were in 6th.
 Then we actually fully reconnected at the alumni carnival.
 Our school used to have an alumni carnival every fall towards the beginning of the school year.

 Didn’t you bring me my board?